-Deputy National Security Advisor Ben Rhodes says Mr. Obama will highlight that relationship with Britain and more broadly with Europe, when he speaks to a joint session of Parliament tomorrow and again at the G-8 Summit in France later this week.
+HORSLEY: Deputy National Security Advisor Ben Rhodes says Mr. Obama will highlight that relationship with Britain and more broadly with Europe, when he speaks to a joint session of Parliament tomorrow and again at the G-8 Summit in France later this week.

 HORSLEY: That's not easy at a time when much of Europe is wrestling with its own financial troubles.
 Before addressing the challenge of this new century, Mr. Obama paused today to remember the shared sacrifice of the last one.

 HORSLEY: Throughout this European trip, Mr. Obama has been forced to keep one eye focused back home.
 He's spoken twice with Missouri's governor about the deadly tornado in Joplin on Sunday.
 Today, he promised the federal government will continue to assist the storm victims, after the news cameras have gone.

 BARACK OBAMA: I know that a lot of people are wondering how they'll get through the coming days or months or even years.
 But I want everybody in Joplin, everybody in Missouri, everybody in Minnesota, everybody across the Midwest to know that we are here for you.

-Scott Horsley, NPR news, London.
+HORSLEY: Scott Horsley, NPR news, London.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.